 On September 6, 2005, Paleontologists discovered the first known chimpanzee fossil while digging near Lake Baringo in Kenya’s expansive Rift Valley.
 The find will provide the first physical evidence that chimpanzees coexisted with early human ancestors known as hominins.
 The fossil (teeth) are estimated to be 500,000 years old and will shed light on the evolutionary path that led to today’s chimpanzees.

 Scientists announced the chimp genome sequencing, which consists of roughly three billion base pairs of DNA code.
-Humans and chimps have evolved separately since splitting from a common ancestor about 6 million years ago, and their DNA remains highly similar.
-They are about 99% identical in regions the two species share and about 96% identical if one also considers DNA stretches found in one species but not the other, researchers said.
+Humans and chimps split from a common ancestor 6 million years ago, but their DNA is still highly similar.
+The two species are about 99% identical in shared regions and 96% identical if considering unique DNA stretches.

 Nina Jablonski, curator of anthropology at the California Academy of Sciences in San Francisco, identified at least three chimpanzee fossil teeth from a set of fossils collected by University of Connecticut Anthropologist Sally McBrearty.
 McBrearty uncovered the fossils in the Kapthurin Formation, a section of the Rift Valley near Kenya’s Lake Baringo.